libavg/libavg/sphinxdoc/fx.rst

     .. autoclass:: HueSatFXNode(hue=0.0, saturation=1.0, lightness=0.0, tint=False)

-        A realtime Hsl-color converter.
-It can be used to tint or colorshift a node.
+        Color correction filter that works by converting pixels to the hsl color space (http://en.wikipedia.org/wiki/HSL_and_HSV), changing the values there and
+        converting back to rgb.
+Can be used to change hue, saturation and lightness of a node.
+Corresponds to the Photoshop Hue/Saturation dialog.

         .. py:attribute:: hue

            Used to get/set the color-angle.
-Values should be between 0 and 360.
-Invalid values will be clipped off.
+The interpretation of this

         .. py:attribute:: lightness